How and when you can use AI in your studies, Copilot, guidelines for exams, cheating and challenges with AI.

 AI at the University

 Copilot and other AI tools can be useful in your everyday life and studies, but they need to be used responsibly.
-AI tools are not a substitute for following lectures, reading course literature or taking exams.
-If you want to use AI, you should do so according to your teacher's instructions and be open about when and how you have used AI.
+AI tools are not a substitute for attending lectures, reading course literature or taking exams.
+If you want to use AI, you should do so according to your teacher’s instructions and be open about when and how you have used AI.
 As a student, you always have a responsibility to keep yourself informed about the rules that apply.

 Canvas course in using AI